vs666/BIBENDUM/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 BIBENDUM is a trustless decentralized lottery system, that can be used to nominate and draw lotteries.

+The amazing feature of the project is its random lottery draw feature, which is completely trustless and decentralized.

+### The problem it solves

+* `Why :` A decentralized lottery system that is trustless, is a necessity.
+This is because lottery should be a zero sum game, but the fact that the organizers profit from it, shows that it is not the case.
+In the pre-blockchain age, we had to suffer this tradeoff of fairness, because there was a need of trust in the organizers.
+But now, a trustless escrow contract can do what the organizers of lottery do, for free.
+Thus we need to upgrade to a `decentralized trustless lottery system`.

+* `How : ` We make use of escrow contracts, a virtual entity that holds all the money on wage for a particular round of the lottery.
+The first version requires a moderator, however, it is still a zero sum game, because the moderator has no more stake or chance of winning than any other participant.

 ### Built With